morx3x/awesome-gcp/README.md

 A curated list of awesome GCP libraries, open source repos, guides, blogs, books, and other resources.

-Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list and the [awesome-aws](https://github.com/donnemartin/awesome-aws) list.

 ## The Fiery Meter of Awesome